mtribes/samples-roku/ReadMe.md

 # mtribes samples - Roku

-The sample project below show how mtribes can be integrated with various Roku applications.
+The sample projects below show how `mtribes` can be integrated with various Roku applications.
 These samples demonstrate how to easily add targeting control into an existing app.

 ## Running

 ### Prepare environment

-For run app on Roku device, please install Ukor and Wist with CMD (if you don't have npm command - please install [Node.js](https://nodejs.org/uk/) first)
+To run the app on a Roku device, please install Ukor and Wist with CMD (if you don't have npm command - please install [Node.js](https://nodejs.org/uk/) first)